-The Standards of Sound Business Practice (SSBP) are a set of principles that assists DGCM to direct and manage itself in a prudent, effective, and appropriate manner.
-DGCM's four SSBP are:
+The Standards of Sound Business Practice (SSBP) establish minimum requirements for capital, liquidity, and other key areas, the SSBP contain four governance and risk management standards designed to assist credit unions and the caisse in directing and managing their institution in a prudent, effective, and appropriate manner.
+DGCM's four SSBP for credit unions and the caisse are:

-- 1. Corporate Governance DGCM must effectively direct, oversee, and manage its business activities and ensure that performance, accountability, and integrity are achieved. - 2.
-Strategic Management DGCM must ensure that business operations are effectively planned, executed, and monitored. - 3.
-Risk Management DGCM must have a comprehensive approach to identifying, managing, and controlling business and operating risks. - 4.
-Internal Control Structure DGCM must establish and maintain effective internal controls, and ensure these controls are reviewed and validated on a regular basis.
+- 1. Corporate Governance Credit unions and the caisse must effectively direct, oversee, and manage business activities and ensure that performance, accountability, and integrity are achieved. - 2.
+Strategic Management Credit Unions and the caisse must ensure that business operations are effectively planned, executed, and monitored. - approach to identifying, managing, and controlling business and operating risks. maintain effective systems for internal control, and ensure these systems are - 3.
+Risk Management Credit Unions and the caisse must have a comprehensive 4.
+Internal Control Structure - Credit Unions and the caisse must establish and reviewed and validated on a regular basis through internal and external audit.